y9san9/y9nika.nvim/README.md

 ## NOTE

-This theme is heavily inspired by alabaster.
-Not just philosophy.
-The whole implementation was taken from [this repository](https://github.com/p00f/alabaster.nvim/).
-As of now y9nika.nvim has some tweaks to the original theme that reduces amount of mental overhead when working with code.
+This theme is heavily inspired by [alabaster](https://github.com/p00f/alabaster.nvim/).
+With the difference that I reduced the amount of base colors to 6.

 ## Usage